Video Game: Magical Girl Lyrical Nanoha A's Portable aka: Magical G Irl Lyrical Nanoha

 Adaptational Badass: While most of the characters are just as badass as they are in canon, Yuuno's surprising combat ability comes as a shock.
 During his story mode, he manages to not only defeat the Liese Twins, but also Material-S, Vivio and Amita, not bad for someone who was Demoted to Extra in the series proper.

 Big Bad Ensemble: Averted.
 First, Dearche, who is introduced as the Big Bad, is killed by U-D, the real Big Bad, and when Dearche is regenerating, Stern has persuaded her to ally with the TSAB, so the Materials became Anti-Heroines and Dearche was never really a Big Bad to begin with.
 And later, when the Dark Piece of Presea found out that a Time Machine existed, she didn't become a second Big Bad because she was immediately fought by Linith and both of them disappeared in the end.

-The Cameo: In Thoma's imagine shot, the Force versions of Nanoha, Fate, Hayate, Signum and Subaru, as well as the rest of the Nakajima family, Mariel, Iris, Steed, and the Hückebein family are seen together.
+In Thoma's imagine shot, the Force versions of Nanoha, Fate, Hayate, Signum and Subaru, as well as the rest of the Nakajima family, Mariel (who appears as a minor character in the game), Isis, Steed, and the Hückebein family are seen together.

 Cast Herd: There are two units who fight U-D in the final battle.
 The first unit fights her in the first round, the second unit fights her in the second round where she has already Turned Red.

 The first group includes Chrono, Signum, Vita, Shamal, Zafira, Einhard and Kyrie.

 The second group includes Nanoha, Fate, Unison Hayate, Vivio, Thoma, Amitie and "Lord" Dearche TRINITY.